Unaffiliated Lifecycles? One Cantor's view…

 I’m so excited for this morning, and for being in Chicago this weekend.
 I’ve had sooo much fun since I got off the plane yesterday!

-As soon as I arrived yesterday, we went to Mike & Sharon’s house, and Matthew and I prepared the Torah and practiced our singing together.
+As soon as I arrived for Matthew’s Bar Mitzvah in Chicago, we went to Mike and Sharon’s house, and Matthew and I prepared the Torah and practiced our singing together.
 I love that Matthew is a performing pro, so there is NO tension about him getting up in front of 200 people today and chanting Torah!
 Before we left for the hotel, Mike and Sharon treated me to the perfect Chicago lunch at Stadium Dogs, and we had the BEST Chicago hot dogs EVER!
 (Well, they’re the only ones I’ve ever had – in Chicago, so who am I to boast?)

 Just arrived in Chicago - Time for a Hot Dog!